Hypnic Jerks: How To Avoid Waking With A Jolt

 In addition, the Italian researchers in the 2016 study (see above) found that hypnic jerks are common in people with Parkinsonism.
 The Alabama team also suggested it could be helpful in diagnosing the condition.

 Finally, don’t confuse sudden wakings from hypnic jerks with sleep apnea.
-If you, or someone you know, wakes suddenly gasping for breath, this should be discussed with a doctor.
+If you, or someone you know, wakes suddenly gasping for breath or with loud snoring, this should be discussed with a doctor.

 Reader survey results

 Way back in 2014, I conducted a short survey for readers to share their experience of sleep starts.
-The results were biased because people voting were already searching for information about the topic.
-With thousands of people participating though, the results were still interesting.
+The results are of course biased because the people who voted were already searching for information about the topic.
+With thousands of people participating though, I think the results are still interesting.

 1. Frequency

-In the chart below, you can see how often voters experienced hypnic jerks.
+In the graphic below, you can see how often voters experienced hypnic jerks.
 It’s interesting to note that many readers had them on a daily basis.
+The largest percentage of 42.2% say they have them occasionally though.

 chart of poll results into how frequently people have hypnic jerks